praeclarum/transformers-js/README.md

 The library contains several components:

 1. [Tokenizers](#tokenizers) to load and execute pretrained tokenizers from their huggingface JSON representation.
-2. [Transformer Models](#transformer-models) to load and execute pretrained models from their ONNX representation.
+2. [Transformers](#transformers) to load and execute pretrained models from their ONNX representation.
 3. [Model Converter](#model-converter) to convert huggingface models to ONNX to be served by your static web server.